AuroraPerego/pixeltrack-standalone/README.md

 - `opencl:gpu:0` or `level_zero:gpu:0`, or just `--device gpu` (in this case both backends will be used)
 - `cuda` to target NVIDIA GPU (CUDA\_VISIBLE\_DEVICES works as well)
 - `hip` to target AMD GPU
+To select more than one device, list them separated with a comma (e.g. `--device cpu,gpu`)

 ##### Memory allocation strategy